Why is My

 copy on your website.
 When someone visits your website,

-of your goals should be to use good copy that takes away as
+of your goals should be to take away as many of their fears as possible.

-you're visiting that page for the first time, and ask yourself
+page for the first time.
+And then ask yourself the following

 What does this business

 Who needs what they offer?